 Full Murph - you will complete the entire workout, splitting up the work in the gym how you like (more on that in a second), by yourself.
 Some may wear a weighted vest if coaches agree.

-30 minute AMRAP Murph - you will run both miles at the start and end, but we will limit the middle work portion to 30 minutes max.
+30-minute AMRAP Murph - you will run both miles at the start and end, but we will limit the middle work portion to 30 minutes max.
 This is a good option if you have just started CrossFit in the past couple months, if you haven’t exercised (moderately) for longer than 45 minutes straight in the past couple months, or if you really struggle with one of the movements.
 By cutting it off at 30 minutes, you are moderating the volume, which is a smart thing to do, especially if you’re new.

 Partner Murph - an alternative volume modification.
 You AND your partner will run both miles but you will share the work in the middle.
-You may share those reps however you like, until it is all completed.
+You may share those reps however you like until it is all completed.

 Friends and family - if you are bringing someone who has never done CrossFit before, they will likely do a combo of b) and c).
 We want to challenge these new folks but we don’t want to turn them off completely.
 Your coaches will help them figure out which option is best for them.
 Make sure they check in with a coach!

 Some strategies for completing the work in the gym are listed below.
 Keep in mind that what works for someone else may not be the best approach for you.
 We’ve talked a lot in recent weeks about focusing on what you’re doing and letting the rest fall away.
 Take that to heart while you’re in the middle of Murph - there will be A LOT going on.
 The only thing you need to focus on is you.

 A lot of you will be doing this for the first time.
-We aren’t going to lie to you - you will be sore.
+We aren’t going to lie to you-you will be sore.
 There is more volume in this single workout than you probably accumulate in three days of regular CrossFit classes.

 This is not meant to scare you.
-We take on this challenge for both personal significance and for something bigger than any of us.
+We take on this challenge for both personal significances and for something bigger than any of us.
 The workout is meant to honor those men and women who made the ultimate sacrifice to protect our freedom, our friends, our family and the great privilege we have to take care of ourselves through fitness.
 If you think on that for a minute when things get tough, your personal suffering in the workout suddenly seems like small potatoes.
 On a more personal level, this is a benchmark and a tough one at that.
 It is - believe it or not - fun to come back to it every year and see how much you’ve improved.
-Plus, the energy is unreal when we have 30 people working out at the same time!
+Plus, the energy is unreal when we have 30+ people working out at the same time!

 Immediately after, get water and try to keep moving.
 If you can go walk a lap or hop on a rower, do that for 5-10 minutes.
 It might feel like the last thing you want to do but if you lay on the floor for 10 minutes, you’ll start to stiffen up soon.
 After you do a little flush out, do some movement and stretch.
 Pigeon pose, couch stretch, hanging out in the bottom of a squat (yep, I said it!) are all good things to do.
 Ask a coach if you need some more creative ideas.
 Do NOT sit down right away!
 Finally, get some good protein and carbs in your system.
-Yes, we will be eating around noon but if you’re in the earlier heats you might want to bring a protein shake, banana or something else to nibble on while the other heats go.
+Yes, we will be eating around 11 or so, but if you’re in the earlier heats you might want to bring a protein shake, banana or something else to nibble on while the other heats go.

 *A side note on nutrition: Just because you did a really long workout does not entitle you to eat heaps and gobs of bad foods.
 For the most part, we’ll have some pretty solid choices available to eat but don’t fall into the trap of the post-workout binge.
 Just my two cents.

-The less you move, the crappier you eat and the less you drink, the worse you will feel and the longer your recovery will be.
+The less you move, the crappier you eat and the less water you drink, the worse you will feel and the longer your recovery will be.
 Those are all things you can control and by doing so, you can get back to your regular routine sooner!